j-tim/kafka-client-side-metrics-playground/README.md

 In JConsole: Open `kafa.consumer` > `consumer-fetch-manager-metrics` > `consumer-my-consumer-group-1` > `stock-quotes`.
 We see each consumer is consuming exactly one partition.
-But also here the consumer lag numbers are far off compared with the consumer lag numbers on the broker (using `kafka-consumer-groups` command)
+But also here the consumer lag numbers are off compared with the consumer lag numbers on the broker (using `kafka-consumer-groups` command)

 ![](documentation/images/lag-jsonsole-jmx-3-instances-compared-to-lag-broker.png)

+How can we explain the difference?

+* We can explain this with the fact that the produce is running in parallel to the consumer.
+* While the consumer is only aware of the progress of the last offset as far as it's most recent metadata pull - there will be differences here.

+In general, the lag's metric precision should not be something critical, unlike monitoring it's trend.
+If the lag keeps on increasing, the consumer has a problem.
+While the lag's presence at a given moment is not necessarily a problem that needs action.

+This way, the suggestion would be to monitor the trend.
+Obviously, it is, as mentioned earlier, easier to monitor the kafka-consumer-groups reported lag.
+However, if the only available approach is through monitoring the consumers themselves - this also is a valid approach.

 ## Shutdown